 Martin & Company Martin & Company has available approved rate and form filings accessible through http://www.filingsdirect.com/.
 This searchable, multi-state database will provide individuals the ability to search for recently approved filings.
 For a fee these filings can be downloaded.
 On-site research is available for specific or large filing projects.
 Martin & Company can be reached at email@example.com or (800) 896-8000.

-Information Recovery Corporaton Located in Indianapolis, IRC provides timely, on-site, personalized, custom searches for paper, SERFF, and archived filings at a competitive rate.
-Contact James A. Gillaspy at email@example.com or call (317) 997-8452.
+Information Recovery Corporation Located in Indianapolis, IRC provides timely, on-site, personalized, custom searches for paper, SERFF, and archived filings at a competitive rate.
+Contact James A. Gillaspy at firstname.lastname@example.org or call (317) 997-8452.

 A.M.
 Best provides access to a Multi-State Searchable Database for a fee per state.
 The database allows users to view and download the complete filings for both Commercial and Personal lines as filed by Property/Casualty companies with the state.
 For further information contact A.M.
 Best at email@example.com or call 908-439-2200 Ext 5674.